jhardenberg/plasimauto/README.md

 ### Specifying an experiment

-Example: `makeexp ees100a45t1 s0=1367.0 obl=0.0 co2=360 tgr=320 aqua=1 eq=45`
+Example: `makeexp ees100a45t1 s0=1367.0 obl=0.0 co2=360 tgr=320 aqua=1 eq=45 lsg=1`

-Prepares an experiment with jobid "ees100a45t1", solar constant 1367 W/m2, obliquity 0, CO2 concentration 360 ppm, initial global temperature 320K, for an aquaplanet with an equatorial continent between -45° and 45° in latitude (Assuming `$EXO` is set).
+Prepares an experiment with jobid "ees100a45t1", solar constant 1367 W/m2, obliquity 0, CO2 concentration 360 ppm, initial global temperature 320K, for an aquaplanet with an equatorial continent between -45° and 45° in latitude and using an LSG ocean (Assuming `$EXO` is set).

 Example: `makeexp testres nlev=15 res=t31`

 Prepares a standard experiment with 15 vertical levels at T31 resolution.

 The syntax for `makeexp` is: